-Updated 2019!
+Updated 2021!
 Chipotle Mexican Grill has over 2000 locations in the United States, United Kingdom, Canada, Germany, and France.
 They specialize in San Francisco-style burritos, and have numerous options for dairy-free diners and other special diet needs.
-In fact, they’ve recently put paleo, whole30, and vegan bowls right on their main menu.
+In fact, they’ve put paleo, whole30, and vegan bowls right on their main menu.
 And in 2021, they added grain-free cauliflower rice as an option throughout North America.
 We’ve got the details on those bowls, and ingredient and allergen information so you can build your own meal.

 You can build your own non-dairy burrito, taco, salad, or bowl with the ingredients below.
 The menus and allergen charts across the different countries appear to be close to identical.
 So this list might be relevant for Chipotle worldwide.
 Nonetheless, I’ve included links to the allergen charts we could find in the next section, so you can verify.

 - Tortilla Products – Soft Flour Tortillas (Burrito & Taco), Crispy Corn Tortilla (Taco), Tortilla Chips